 Best described as a young William Shatner skulking around a London backstreet staring wistfully at pigeons (his own words), Baxter can be found decimating live stages alone or in packs, sculpting releases that ooze unrivaled levels of dexterity, or simply sitting on Highbury Fields in the drizzle.
 It matters not which one of the above activities he may be doing at any particular time, the fact remains, no-one does it quite like Baxter.

 Having set the ball rolling as the primary shareholder in Contact Play’s debut album ‘Champion Fraff’ way back in ’09, and with the release of ‘Rinse Out Friday / Spack Out Monday’ and ‘The Gruesome Features’ LPs under his belt as a solo artist, Baxter has been busying himself as one third of both the Dead Players & Laminated Cakes tripods.
-Baxter’s work certainly demystifies the theory that being prolific is often to the detriment of quality, especially when listening to his last two solo offerings ‘…so we ate them whole’ & the debaucherous ‘Mansion 38’.
+Baxter’s work certainly demystifies the theory that being prolific is often to the detriment of quality, especially when listening to ‘…so we ate them whole’ & the debaucherous ‘Mansion 38’.

 What is next for Jam Baxter?
 Well, as expected, not what you might expect.
 Some say he’s off to Brazil to hunt for a rare butterfly, others are whispering about a debut novel.
 ‘What next?’ is a tricky question to answer, but at the same time, it’s a pretty stupid question in the first place.
 Jam Baxter will continue to do the thing, his thing, and it will result in great stuff in many shapes and forms way off into the distance.
 Having just released his tenth project in as many years, his new offering ‘Touching Scenes’ is perhaps his most polished and ambitious to date!